-If your listing violates any of the guidelines mentioned above, your entire product page could be suppressed and hidden from customer search results, yes it can be this hard.
-But there is another, and equally harmful, version of Amazon suppression known as Buy Box suppression.
+Additionally, if your listing violates any of the guidelines mentioned above, your entire product page could be suppressed and hidden from customer search results.
+There is, however, an equally harmful version of Amazon suppression known as Buy Box suppression.

 Most sellers understand the significance of the Buy Box.
 This valuable tool allows shoppers to click through to purchase with a single hit of the “Add to Cart” button.
 Because the Buy Box makes it much easier for shoppers to complete a purchase, the seller with the Buy Box tends to make more sales.

-Without the Buy Box, sellers will always see a loss of sales.
-Without the option to add products to their shopping cart with a single click, shoppers will certainly purchase less or might often get irritated.
-Instead, they are forced to click through to see additional buying options where the likelihood of them making a purchase from your store drops even further, and all of this messes up your brand image, nothing else.
+Without the Buy Box, sellers will always see a loss of sales, and without the option to add products to their shopping cart, shoppers will undoubtedly purchase less or might even become irritated.
+Instead, they are forced to click through to see additional buying options where the likelihood of them making a purchase from your store drops even further, and all this does is mess up your brand image.

-The only and best way to restore the Buy Box is to correct the problem that caused it to disappear in the first place.
-This means comparing your prices to those of competitors across Amazon and beyond & making adjustments where needed.
+The only and best way to restore the Buy Box is to resolve the problem that caused it to disappear in the first place.
+This means comparing your prices to competitors across Amazon and making adjustments where needed.

-That is where your seller account optimization comes in handy- remove every negative feedback and increase your buy box share time and consequently, sales.
+That is where your seller account optimization comes in handy; it removes negative feedback and increases your buy box share time and, consequently, sales.

 - Product Title